 sariska national park

 Sariska National Park covers an area of 765sq km.
 The nearest entrance to Sariska is located close to the turn off to Neelkanth, 35 minutes from Amanbagh.
 Sariska was once the personal hunting ground of His Highness the Maharajah of Alwar and is accessible year round.
-Previously famous for its tigers, it is also home to wildlife such as leopards, panthers, wildcats, caracals, neelgai (blue bull) antelope, chital, sambar deer, wild boar, jackals, as well as langur and macaque monkeys.
-Recently, tigers have been reintroduced with a number brought from Ranthambore Reserve and released in Sariska.
+Famous for its tigers, it is also home to wildlife such as leopards, panthers, wildcats, caracals, neelgai (blue bull) antelope, chital, sambar deer, wild boar, jackals, as well as langur and macaque monkeys.
+In 2008, tigers were reintroduced with a number brought from Ranthambore Reserve and released in Sariska.
 Early morning or afternoon excursions from Amanbagh via open jeep are ideal to see the varied wildlife in the forest.